Customer Experience

 CLV = (Average purchase value) × (Purchase frequency) × (Customer lifespan)

-Why does CLV matter in CX design?
+Why does CLV matter in customer experience design?

 A higher CLV means customers stay longer, engage more, and generate repeat revenue, reducing the need for excessive acquisition costs.
 CLV helps SaaS companies to evaluate long-term revenue potential from each customer, while it helps e-commerce brands to understand total customer value and optimize marketing strategies for repeat purchases.

 Pro Tip: Increase CLV by offering personalized recommendations, loyalty programs, and proactive customer support to keep customers engaged for longer.
-For example, Starbucks’ mobile rewards program incentivizes repeat purchases by offering exclusive discounts and personalized rewards as part of their customer experience management process.
+For example, Starbucks’ mobile rewards program incentivizes repeat purchases by offering exclusive discounts and personalized rewards as part of its customer experience management process.

 Tools to Measure CLV: Google Analytics, Kissmetrics